believer/soundtrackdb/README.md

 ### API

-API is only Postgraphile at this point.
+API is only PostGraphile at this point.

 ```sh
 $ cd packages/api